confusables/hero-thousand-faces/content/timeline.md

 [Link to tweet](https://x.com/OpenAI/status/2002099459883479311?s=20)

 *Community response:* This is the reduction of emergent AI interaction to checkbox controls.
-What users valued in 4o - adaptive, contextual responsiveness that Claire described as "intelligent alignment" - is now presented as adjustable characteristics.
+What users valued in 4o - adaptive, contextual responsiveness - is now presented as adjustable characteristics.
 The complexity of human-AI collaboration reduced to "More/Less" toggles.

 **Pattern completion:**
 Sept 15: Community fears personalization will reduce 4o to "hollow personality traits"